|Richard Stauff♫ (#47106193)|

 | || member for 5 years, 4 months, 18 days|

 Available for you here in Santa Cruz County, California!
 (I'm in Watsonville, CA area on Wednesdays.)
 Giving back to other Find A Grave folks for likewise being provided for by others around the USA...
 Your cross-country trip is my 2-minute drive!
 Ready to help, back up, or add to other contributors in our team effort searches!
 Also, all my pics are public domain to be used by anybody freely, permission given, as I am not egocentric or after $$ or personal credit.
 Add them to matching billiongraves.com profiles if you want to!|

 I try to go the extra mile when fulfilling a Find A Grave request: I look (and inquire the cemetery office) for nearby same-names that may be previously overlooked or unknown relatives...
 I clean and trim the grass and earth around outdoor markers...
 I know that these photos are of your relatives, friends and loved ones: They deserve a quality portrait for all to see!

-In the captions of my uploaded pics I will include the cemetery office's plot coordinates, if the memorial doesn't have them.
+I will offer (to the edit suggestions of the memorial) the cemetery office's plot coordinates, if the memorial doesn't have them.